ARTbio/startbio/docs/AnalyseGenomes_2022/Run_workflow.md

 - After a few seconds, you will notice the `Cloning...` then soon `Installing dependencies` displayed by the install button.
 - And rapidly enough, the `Install` button should turn to a red `Uninstall` button.
-- You can now check the `Installed only` circle at the top, and look at the newly installed tool `regex_find_replace` in the list.
+- You can now check the `Installed Only` radio button at the top, and look at the newly installed tool `regex_find_replace` in the list.
 ---